TheBluestBluester/omegga-GridFinder/README.md

 `owner:(name)` Lists grids of a specified player. **Does not use display names.**

+`max:(distance in studs)` Filters entities by distance to player.

+`min:(distance in studs)` Same as max but filters out entities that are too close.

 ### /getents (last) (owner:(name)) (type:(name))

 Fetches all the entities.
 Also works with /tptogrid.